Stanis Idumbo: Club career

 Idumbo Muzambo joined the Ajax Youth Academy on the summer 2021, from Gent.

-After a season with Ajax under-17s where he already played its first games with the higher age group, he really started to impress with his goals and assists record in 2022–23, in the under-18 Eredivisie and the Youth League.
+After a season with Ajax under-17s where he already played its first games with the higher age group, he started to impress with his goals and assists record in 2022–23, in the under-18 Eredivisie and the Youth League.

 Idumbo Muzambo made his professional debut for Jong Ajax on 6 January 2023 in an Eerste Divisie game against FC Eindhoven.

 In January 2024, he joined Sevilla Atlético on a deal until June 2028.
+Later that year, he featured for Sevilla, scoring his first goal in a 5–1 away defeat against Barcelona on 20 October.

 On 30 August 2025, Idumbo signed a five-year contract with Monaco in Ligue 1.
-For his first game for his new team, he gave an assist for his teammate George Ilenikhena.
+For his first game for his new team, he gave an assist for his teammate George Ilenikhena in a 5–2 victory over Metz.
+On 31 January 2026, he netted his first goal for the club in a 4–0 win over Rennes.

 International career

 Stanis Idumbo Muzambo is a youth international with Belgium, having played the 2022 European Championship with Belgium under-17s, scoring two goals during the tournament.
 By 2022, he was a captain with Belgium under-18s.

+He was one of the players who were called up with the DR Congo national team by head coach Sébastien Desabre for the 2027 Africa Cup of Nations qualification matches against Equatorial Guinea (24 September 2026), Zimbabwe (28 September) and the 2 friendlies against Uganda (2 and 5 October).